TanguyScholtes/RIA-word-randomizer/README.md

 ## How to install

-You can download this package from its [GitHub repository](https://github.com/TanguyScholtes/RIA-word-randomizer).
+You can download this package from its [GitHub repository](https://github.com/TanguyScholtes/RIA-word-randomizer) or its [dedicated page on Atom](https://atom.io/packages/ria-word-randomizer).

+You can also simply launch [Atom](https://atom.io/), go to `File > Settings`, choose the `Install` tab and simply search for `ria-word-randomizer`.